Who are we?

 a People’s Plan?

 The Alton Estate is viewed, by some, solely as a lucrative site on the outskirts of one of the most expensive cities in the world.
-Wandsworth Council has embarked on several failed regeneration plans over the last 15 years.
-Each of these plans has focused on maximising developers’ potential profits, at the expense of the current residents, for example:
+Under its previous administration, Wandsworth Council had embarked on several failed regeneration plans over the last 15 years.
+Each of these plans had focused on maximising developers’ potential profits, at the expense of the current residents, for example:

 a lack of investment in the areas earmarked for demolition, resulting in buildings which have become dilapidated and in urgent need of repair